Curriculum and Standards

 Mathematics

-Maths is taught from Year 1 to Year 6 using the Power Maths programme, based on a highly visual appraoch to mastery in Mathematics.
-This is aligned with White Rose Maths, which we use for Remote Learning.
-See documents below for further details.
+Maths is taught from Year 1 to Year 6 using the White Rose Maths programme, based on a highly visual approach to mastery in Mathematics.

 Most curriculum subjects are taught through termly or half termly topics.
 This gives an engaging, thematic approach to learning which encourages creativity in the classroom.
 English work is linked to the topics to provide relevant writing opportunities.
-See class pages to find out what the children are learning.
+Please see the class pages to find out what the children are learning.

 PSHE